The Shadow: 1940s-1960s

+1970s

-During the mid-1970s, DC Comics published an "atmospheric interpretation" of the character by writer Dennis O'Neil and artist Michael Kaluta in a 12-issue series (Nov.
+Starting in 1973, DC Comics published an "atmospheric interpretation" of the character by writer Dennis O'Neil and artist Michael Kaluta in a 12-issue series (Nov.
 1973 – Sept.
 1975) attempting to be faithful to both the pulp-magazine character and radio-drama character.
 Kaluta drew issues 1–4 and 6 and was followed by Frank Robbins and then E. R. Cruz.
 Fellow pulp fiction hero the Avenger guest-starred in issue #11.
 The Shadow also appeared in DC's Batman #253 (Nov.
 1973), in which Batman teams with an aging Shadow and calls the famous crime fighter his "biggest inspiration."
-In Batman #259 (Nov.-Dec.
-1974), Batman again meets The Shadow, and we learn that, in the past, The Shadow saved Bruce Wayne's life when the future Batman was a boy and that The Shadow knows Batman's secret identity (he assures Batman, however, that his secret is safe with him).
+In Batman #259 (Nov.–Dec.
+1974), Batman again meets The Shadow, and we learn that, in the past, The Shadow had saved Bruce Wayne's life when the latter was a boy and that The Shadow knows Batman's secret identity (he assures Batman, however, that his secret is safe with him).
 The Shadow is also referenced in DC's Detective Comics #446 (1975), page 4, panel 2: Batman, out of costume and in disguise as an older night janitor, makes a crime fighting acknowledgement, in a thought balloon, to the Shadow.

+1980s

 In 1986, another DC adaptation was developed by Howard Chaykin.
 This four-issue miniseries, The Shadow: Blood and Judgement, brought The Shadow to modern-day New York.
-While initially successful, this version proved unpopular with traditional Shadow fans because it depicted The Shadow using two Uzi submachine guns, as well as featuring a strong strain of black comedy and extreme violence throughout.
+While initially successful, this version proved unpopular with some traditional Shadow fans because it depicted The Shadow using two Uzi submachine guns, as well as featuring a strong strain of black comedy and extreme violence throughout.

-The Shadow, set in our modern era, was continued in 1987 as a monthly DC comics series by writer Andy Helfer (editor of the miniseries); it was drawn primarily by artists Bill Sienkiewicz (issues 1–6) and Kyle Baker (issues 8–19 and the second of two Shadow Annuals, the first having been drawn by Joe Orlando).
+The Shadow, set in the then-current day, was continued in 1987 as a monthly DC comics series by writer Andy Helfer (editor of the miniseries); it was drawn primarily by artists Bill Sienkiewicz (issues 1–6) and Kyle Baker (issues 8–19 and the second of two Shadow Annuals, the first having been drawn by Joe Orlando).

 In 1988, O'Neil and Kaluta, with inker Russ Heath, returned to The Shadow with the Marvel Comics graphic novel The Shadow: Hitler's Astrologer, set during World War II.
 This one-shot appeared in both hardcover and trade paperback editions.

 The Vernon Greene/Walter Gibson Shadow newspaper comic strip from the early 1940s was collected by Malibu Graphics (Malibu Comics) under its Eternity Comics imprint, beginning with the first issue of Crime Classics dated July 1988.
 Each cover was illustrated by Greene and colored by one of Eternity's colorists.
 A total of 13 issues appeared featuring just the black-and-white daily until the final issue, dated November 1989.
 Some of the Shadow storylines were contained in one issue, while others were continued over into the next.
 When a Shadow story ended, another tale would begin in the same issue.
 This back-to-back format continued until the final issue (#13).
-Here is a list of the reprinted strip's storylines: